patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/_pages/project-report.md

 - This would help to retain temporal info like speed of sign / amount of movement between each frame

 # **Demo Application Development**

+Along with this report, the second deliverable for this project was a [**demo application**](https://sao-paulo-brazil-chapter-brazilian-sign-language.vercel.app/).
+Users can select from sample videos, or upload their own videos, and see the model's prediction & pose estimation result.

+ We developed the Backend with Python & FastAPI, and deployed it with Hugging Face Spaces.
+It extracts pose landmarks from videos, runs inference with the final model, returning the classification result and a visualisation of the preprocessed landmarks.
+We developed the Frontend with Next.js & React, and deployed it with Vercel.

 # **Contributors**